skuypers/theKingsTable/README.md

 Billiards and Chess combine in this new challenging game that requires skill and strategy.

-The game requires a custome set of billiard balls.
+The game requires a custome set of billiard balls. <br>
 Design files are included here and are formatted to be printed using an EggBot/SphereBot through inkscape.
 Individual piece designs can also be sent to a custom billiard ball supplier to produce a more durable professional set.